Kzra/pykrev/README.md

 The aim of this package is to enable analysis of metabolomics or environmental chemistry mass-spec data in python.
 This includes conventional van Krevelen analysis and beyond - the package should include the most recent techniques used to analyse mass-spec data including adaptations on van-krevelen, and integrate methods used in metabolomics and environmental chemistry into one place enabling better cross-talk between the fields.

 # Usage:
-See the PyKrev Examples .ipynb or .html file for examples on how the package can be used.
+See the PyKrev Examples .ipynb or .html file for examples on how the package can be used (note u must be inside the directory to import PyKrev).
 Additionally, each function has a help doc string that can be accessed by calling help() in python.

 Currently the package works with only two input data sets: lists of atomic formula, and lists or numpy arrays containing corresponding peak intensities.